Substance Abuse and Addiction Treatment Resources in Ashland

 Ashland Drug & Alcohol Rehab, Detox & Treatment Resources

-Ashland and the state of Kentucky in general are experiencing a significant increase in the number of new drug users.
+Ashland and the state of Kentucky in general are experiencing a significant increase in drug abuse.
 As evident in almost every urban community in the United States, the abuse of alcohol, marijuana, meth, heroin and prescription opiates has hit record levels, attributing to overdose fatalities and other associated problems.
 Those involved also find it hard to reach out as they are often subjected to stigma by people around them.
-Substance use disorders, just like other ailments, can affect anyone and can also be cured with the right treatment.
-Those seeking help at Ashland drug treatment facilities and Ashland alcohol treatment facilities have many options.
-This guide provides the relevant information that will assist you in getting the treatment you deserve.
+Substance use disorders, just like other ailments, can affect anyone and can also be helped with the right treatment.

 You’re not alone in this struggle.

 Alcohol & Drug Rehab Centers in Ashland, Kentucky

 It is essential to comprehensively understand the levels of treatment for substance use disorders.
 There are two major types of treatment levels for addiction issues.
 These include inpatient treatment and outpatient treatment.
 Each of the treatment programs is designed for specific groups of substance use disorder patients.

 Ashland Residential Treatment Programs

 Residential treatment programs require patients to reside in the center provided by the clinic during the treatment period.
 The treatment plan begins with detoxification for patients who have not undergone the process, followed by rehabilitation that may last between 30 to 90 days, depending on the form of substance dependence.
 Patients with severe dependency such as heroin and methadone addiction may take longer periods than those struggling with marijuana or alcohol addiction.
 The patients in residential treatment undergo intensive therapeutic counseling that addresses the psychological factors that may have contributed to the drug problem in the first place.